 On the other hand, when we have a positive (productive, growth) mindset, we are more open to new ideas and possibilities.
 We are more creative and productive, and we appreciate life to the fullest.
-We can also tune into our personal power spiritually and mentally to create the life we want to live.
+We can also tune into our personal power spiritually and mentally to create and manifest our dream life.

-The Benefits of Breaking Old Mindsets for Artists, Creatives, Writers, and Makers
+The Benefits of Breaking Non-Productive Mindsets for Artists, Creatives, Writers, and Makers

-Breaking old mindsets can help artists, creatives, writers, and makers awaken the sleeping genius within.
-When we become aware of our limiting core beliefs, we can then take steps to begin to challenge and overcome them.
+Breaking non-productive mindsets can help artists, creatives, writers, and makers awaken the sleeping genius within.
+When we become aware of our limiting core beliefs, we can then take steps to challenge and overcome them.

-We can start to focus on what we can do, rather than what we can’t because we are open to new experiences, new ideas, and taking educated risks.
-In this state of openness and conscientiousness, we can easily achieve Flow State and thrive in our creative power.
+Additionally, we focus on what we can do, rather than what we can’t because we are open to new experiences, new ideas, and taking educated risks.
+In this state of openness and conscientiousness, we easily achieve Flow State and thrive in our creative power.

 A Tragedy Can Change The Way We Approach Life

 March 17, 2022, At the Art Bar Around 6:30 pm